ryan-mcclue/unsw/gens4015/final-project.md

     Detecting variations in a person's vital signs, vocal tones, pupil activity, body language etc.

 In *Blade Runner*, scientific advancements are pursued in order to develop synthetic intelligent life.
+The absence of natural life is an undeniable disruption of nature and therefore challenge to what it means to be human.

 1. Disruption of Nature:
   * Shots of environment show excessive pollution, towering machinery, dirty streets, dark mottled skies and no trees or greenery.
     No natural light.
 All animals are artifical, epitomised with the existence of the Replicants.
     Soundtrack uses digital synthesisers, no physical instruments.
     Engineers now manufacturer body parts instead of doctors treating individuals.

+The scientific advancements prevalent throughout society in *Blade Runner* create a civilisation that is emotionally isolated.
+This challenges what it means to be human.

 2. Emotional Isolation:
   * Deckard is portrayed as a loner.
 No scenes of him in a social setting, all work.
     Deckard's work colleagues show no concern for his wellbeing.